ghc-proposals/ghc-proposals/AsPatternSynonyms.rst

 Proposed Change Specification
 -----------------------------
+There is only one change:

-Allow as-patterns and n+k pattenns in unidirectional pattern synonyms.
-For exmaple
+* Allow as-patterns and n+k pattenns in unidirectional pattern synonyms.

+For example, this definition would become legal.

 ::